 For some nighttime entertainment, head to Pier 60.
 Every night the pier hosts a sunset celebration featuring street performers and small shows.
 Be sure to shop around the craft vendor stalls for cool souvenirs and to support local artists.

 If you’re in the St. Petersburg area, head to Madeira Beach.
 It’s one of the most popular beaches on the Gulf of Mexico.
 The nearby beach town has a 1,100-foot boardwalk full of ice cream shops and local eateries.
 If you’re lucky enough to be visiting in October, you can even check out the annual Seafood Festival for amazing food and music.

 The beach itself is only 2.5 miles long, but the soft sand and warm water bring thousands of tourists and locals every year.
-Sunbathing and swimming are the most popular activities around Madeira Beach.
+Sunbathing and swimming are the most popular things to do in Madeira Beach.
 Fishing is also popular along the piers.

 Gulf Boulevard runs right through Madeira Beach and the other beaches of Pinellas County.
 The boulevard is chock-loaded with restaurants, gear shops, and beachfront hotels.

 For a dash of adventure, sign up for Tampa Bay cruises or snorkeling excursions at one of the nearby visitor centers.